They sped us up to a pace at which we don’t win, forcing us to take a lot of rushed shots.

 This led to easy transition buckets for them and had us go down 104-87 at Wollongong Entertainment Centre.

 We didn’t play to our strengths in feeding the ball to the big guys.
 Defensively, we were extremely poor.

-But the good thing about those elements is that we can ensure we address them in game three at Perth Arena tonight.
+But the good thing about those elements is that we can ensure we address them in game three at Perth Arena on Friday.

 We lost the rebound count in games one and two and rebounding has been our strength all year.

 It’s simply a work ethic factor we need to turn around if we’re to make it to the grand final series.